companydotcom/vastly/README.md

 ## Publishing Packages

-- In order to publish public packages to NPM run `pnpm changeset` then commit your changes, that's it.
-When your branch is merged into `main` it will be automatically version bumped and published to NPM.
+- In order to publish public packages to NPM run `pnpm changeset` then `pnpm changeset version` commit your changes, that's it.
+When your branch is merged into `main` it will be automatically published to NPM.

 ## Useful Links